TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>runtime_health.triggers.port</code>
 </td>
 <td>
-hether ports with full input buffers will be counted as busy.
+Whether ports with full input buffers will be counted as busy.
 Ports can represent open files or network sockets
 </td>
 <td>